zapal-tech/matrix-stack/README.md

  * No support, security or maintenance guarantees whatsoever
  * No high availability, horizontal scalability, elastic scaling, clustering, backup etc.
  * No admin interface
+ * No fancy config management (eg ansible), just env vars and templates
+ * No fancy secret management (stored in plaintext on disk)
  * No UDP traffic or TURN for LiveKit (all traffic is tunnelled over TCP for simplicity)
  * No integration manager, integrations, or identity lookup server